webfx-project/webfx/CODE_OF_CONDUCT.md

 **A mind of tolerance**

 Each one can have different views and opinions, they are all valuable and will be considered, but of course in the end, choices have to be made.

 ***
+**A mind of patience**

+Things might not go in the direction we want.
+That's not a reason to become angry.
+Let's just trust and accept joyfully what's happening.

+***
 **A mind of generosity**